kicker9119/Work/README.md

-Please see the different branches in order to explore my different projects I have performed
+Please see the different branches in order to explore the different projects I have performed